-3. Add Relevant Education and Certification
+3. Include Relevant Education and Certifications

 Do you have relevant professional affiliations, community involvement, or published work?
 If so, be sure to add these details to round out your skill sections.
 While not all education is essential to add to your resume, if degrees, licenses, accreditation, or certificates are relevant to your line of work, create a separate section to list relevant educational achievements.

-4. Include Links to Build Your Brand
+4. Link to Your Brand Channels

 Because you are likely to share your resume in a digital format, including relevant links is a helpful way to give people a more complete picture of who you are and what your business does.
 The two most important sites to link are your LinkedIn profile and your business website.
 Include these hyperlinks along with your contact information at the top of your resume.

-5. Build a Portfolio of Work
+5. Highlight Your Portfolio of Work

 As an independent professional, your work is your business and potential clients will want to see examples.
 Build a collection that highlights your best or favorite projects, and link these directly to your resume.
 Examples could include a case study, a link to a marketing campaign, or photos or video clips of your work.

 In addition to sample work, potential clients will also want evidence that you’re able to deliver what you sell.
 Leverage your network to obtain client referrals and testimonials that you can direct interested clients to.
 Link these in your resume, website, or LinkedIn profile.